forcedotcom/SFDX-Data-Move-Utility/messages/sfdmu.run.md

 Suppress warnings in stdout and JSON fullLog while still logging warnings to file when enabled.

+# flags.failonwarning.summary

+Abort on first warning.

+# flags.failonwarning.description

+Treat any warning as an error, stop execution immediately, and return a dedicated warning-as-error exit code.

 # flags.canmodify.summary

 Allow production modifications without confirmation.